elenderg/PAL-1000/instruções de compilação.md

 `If the rider's token is "_point", compile the next statement given the rider (point); exit.`

-`If the rider's token is "_if", abort with "_Nested 'if' statements are a sure sign of unclear thinking.
+`If the rider's token is "_if", abort with "Nested 'if' statements are a sure sign of unclear thinking.
 Think again._" and the rider; exit.`

-`If the rider's token is "_privatize", abort with "_The 'privatize' statement cannot be used here._" and the rider; exit.`
+`If the rider's token is "_privatize", abort with "The 'privatize' statement cannot be used here._" and the rider; exit.`

-`If the rider's token is "_loop", abort with "_Looping inside an 'if' statement is a good way to lose your lunch._" and the rider; exit.`
+`If the rider's token is "_loop", abort with "Looping inside an 'if' statement is a good way to lose your lunch._" and the rider; exit.`

-`If the rider's token is "_employ", abort with "_'Employ' must be the first and only imperative in a routine._" and the rider; exit.`
+`If the rider's token is "_employ", abort with "'Employ' must be the first and only imperative in a routine._" and the rider; exit.`

 `Compile the next statement given the rider (call - internal).`